 - Prioritizing our own needs and, particularly our own mental wellness.

-When I work with addiction in my practice, I always tell families that if one member of the family is struggling with addiction, the entire family is struggling with addiction.
+When I work with addiction in my therapy practice, I always tell families that if one member of the family is struggling with addiction, the entire family is struggling with addiction.
 The collateral damage of addiction and co-dependence is staggering!
 Patterns of co-dependency are not easy to break.
 If you struggle with rescuing behavior, practice taking a pause and asking yourself, “Does my engagement help this person heal or help them remain sick?”
 If the answer is the later, chances are it’s co-dependent.
 Breaking the cycle of co-dependency is a process—like a muscle that needs to be exercised.
 Keep working that muscle and, above all else, be gentle with yourself in the process.